Tiramisioux/cinemate/README.md

 sudo nano /boot/firmware/config.txt
 ```

+Uncomment the section for the sensor being used, and make sure to comment out the others.

-Cinemate is compatible with Raspberry Pi HQ camera, Global Shutter camera, OneInchEye and StarlightEye
+Cinemate is compatible with Raspberry Pi HQ camera (imx477), Global Shutter camera (imx296), OneInchEye (imx283), StarlightEye (imx585) and Arducam imx519

 ### External monitoring